Fasteroid/fasteroid/README.md

 </p>

 ### 🔨 On my spare time I also do...
- - Video Games!
+ - Video games!
- - Audio Editing & Mixing!
+ - 3D modeling, printing, and engineering!
- - 3D Modeling and Printing!
+ - Scuffed graphic design!
- - Graphic Design!
+ - Occasional audio tomfoolery!
- - Evil Scheming!
+ - Ridiculous over-engineering of all things!
  - AND MORE!

 ### 🏆 Github Statistics 🏆